|Canada, Saskatchewan, Regina

-The fees shown here are estimates only for (based on 10 courses per year) and are subject to change.
-The above fee includes tuition, health insurance and ancillary fees.
+The fees displayed are estimates only for two semesters (based on 10 courses per year) and are subject to change.

 The registration fee includes the non-refundable application fee (CA$100) and the refundable deposit fee (CA$300).

 To be eligible for admission, you must possess a high school diploma including these required courses (or equivalents) with an overall minimum average of 70 percent:

 Note: 65% – 69.99% average can be admitted to Science Qualifying program.

 The entry qualification documents are accepted in the following languages: English.

 If you are not coming from a country where English is the primary language, you must provide proof of English proficiency in one of the following ways:

 Psychology is the science of the mind; it explores the nature of human thought and behaviour.
 As a psychology student, you will learn how people relate to each other and the world around them, while also learning about yourself.
 Psychologists tackle an array of questions about what makes us human; the answers they uncover challenge our assumptions and help us to understand our ever-changing world.